docsforadobe/after-effects-scripting-guide/docs/property/propertybase.md

 See also [PropertyGroup.property()](propertygroup.md#propertygroupproperty).

+!!! info
-> PropertyBase is the base class for both [Property](property.md) and [PropertyGroup](propertygroup.md), so PropertyBase attributes and methods are available when working with properties and property groups.
+    PropertyBase is the base class for both [Property](property.md) and [PropertyGroup](propertygroup.md), so PropertyBase attributes and methods are available when working with properties and property groups.

 #### Reference invalidation